-Students pursuing a four-year baccalaureate degree must satisfactorily complete a minimum of 128 hours (or 256 quality points), including the Biblical Studies Core and the Liberal Arts Core.
+Students pursuing a four-year baccalaureate degree must satisfactorily complete a minimum of 128 hours, including the Biblical Studies Core and the Liberal Arts Core.
 Students pursuing a two-year associate degree must satisfactorily complete a minimum of 64 hours, including the Biblical Studies Core and the Liberal Arts Core.

 - Students pursuing the Bible Certificate must satisfactorily complete a minimum of 24 hours. - Students pursing a four-year degree must complete a minimum of 30 of the last 60 credits at Maranatha.
 Students pursing a two-year degree must complete a minimum of 15 of the last 30 credits at Maranatha. - Students must earn a minimum GPA of 2.0 to graduate with a bachelor's or associate's degree.
 Some programs require more hours and a higher GPA. - Students must earn a minimum GPA of 1.7 to graduate with a Bible Certificate. - A grade of C- or above is required in all courses applied toward any major, minor (18 to 28 semester hours), concentration (12 to 18 semester hours), program proficiencies, the Basic Skills Proficiency (for majors in Elementary Teacher Education), and English Composition 1 and 2.
-Other requirements for particular academic programs are stated in the department sections of the catalog and in department handbooks. - At least one-half of the credit hours in the major field must be completed at Maranatha. - To earn a bachelor's degree, 24 of the last 30 semester hours must be completed at Maranatha.
+Other requirements for particular academic programs are stated in the department sections of the catalog and in department handbooks. - To earn a bachelor's degree, 24 of the last 30 semester hours must be completed at Maranatha.
 To earn an associate's degree, 6 of the last 12 semester hours must be completed at Maranatha. - At least 12 of the Maranatha credits must be from the last five years from the date of graduation. - The completion of minimum academic requirements does not automatically qualify the student for a degree.
 A student is expected to demonstrate maturity of Christian character, adequacy in the student's chosen field, and commitment to the purpose and position of Maranatha Baptist University.